-Robert A. J. Gagnon is Associate Professor of New Testament at Pittsburgh Theological Seminary.
-He came to PTS in the Fall of 1994, after a one-year position as Visiting Professor of Religion at Middlebury College in Vermont.
+Robert A. J. Gagnon is Professor of Theology at Houston Baptist University.
+From Fall 1994 to Spring 2017 he was Associate Professor of New Testament at Pittsburgh Theological Seminary; and in 1993-94 he was Visiting Professor of Religion at Middlebury College in Vermont.
 He has a B.A. degree from Dartmouth College, an M.T.S. from Harvard Divinity School and a Ph.D. from Princeton Theological Seminary.
 His main fields of interest are Pauline theology and sexual issues in the Bible.
 He is a member both of the Society of Biblical Literature and of the Studiorum Novi Testamenti Societas [Society of New Testament Studies].
 He is also an ordained elder at a Presbyterian Church (USA) in Pittsburgh.
 He is the author of The Bible and Homosexual Practice: Texts and Hermeneutics (Nashville: Abingdon Press, 2001; 520 pgs.); co-author (with Dan O. Via) of Homosexuality and the Bible: Two Views (Minneapolis: Fortress Press, 2003; 125 pgs.); and, as a service to the church, provides a large amount of free material on the web dealing with Scripture and homosexuality.
 In addition, he has published scholarly articles on biblical studies in Journal of Biblical Literature, New Testament Studies, Catholic Biblical Quarterly, Novum Testamentum, Zeitschrift für die Alttestamentliche Wissenschaft and Horizons in Biblical Theology; and more popular treatments in The Christian Century and First Things.
 He is also author of article-length encyclopedia entries in Dictionary for Theological Interpretation of the Bible (Baker/SPCK), New Dictionary of Christian Apologetics (IVP), Oxford Handbook of Evangelical Theology (Oxford University Press) and Encyclopedia of Christian Civilization (Wiley-Blackwell).
 In addition, he has been quoted in, or has written for, the New York Times, National Public Radio, CNN, U.S. News and World Report, Christianity Today, Christian Century, and other news outlets and popular magazines.